UC-Davis-molecular-computing/labelator/README.md

 - *filename*:
     name of file to write; must end in .pdf, .svg, or .png
 - *labels*:
-    list of labels (strings) to write.
+    Description of labels (strings) to write.
+    Can be in one of three formats:

+    - dict mapping (row,col) in pairs to labels,
+    - 2D list of strings,
+    - 1D list of strings.

+    If a 1D list, it will be converted to a 2D list in either row-major or column-major order, depending on the value of the parameter `order_by`.
     Labels can have newlines; the whole multiline string will end up approximately centered in the circle.
 - *show_circles*:
     whether to draw a circle around each label reprenseting the sticker boundary.
     Useful for ensuring label text will fit in the sticker, but typically turned off